arafatm/arafatm.github.io/_articles/tech/hashi-consul-learn.md

 ### Notes on Auto-join

 In production, new Consul agents should automatically join the datacenter without human intervention.
-You can configure Consul to automatically discover new agents in AWS, Google Cloud or Azure by adding the relevant [cloud auto join](https://www.consul.io/docs/agent/cloud-auto-join.html) object to your Consul configuration file.
+You can configure Consul to automatically discover new agents in AWS, Google Cloud or Azure by adding the relevant cloud auto join <https://www.consul.io/docs/agent/cloud-auto-join.html> object to your Consul configuration file.
 This will allow a new node to join the datacenter without any hard-coded configuration.

-Alternatively, you can provide hard-coded addresses of known Consul agents to new agents using the [`-join` flag](https://www.consul.io/docs/agent/options.html#_join) or [`start_join` setting](https://www.consul.io/docs/agent/options.html#start_join).
+Alternatively, you can provide hard-coded addresses of known Consul agents to new agents using the `-join` flag <https://www.consul.io/docs/agent/options.html#_join> or `start_join` setting <https://www.consul.io/docs/agent/options.html#start_join>.

 ### Query a Node